Rhythmic-Ocean/Osu-Arena/README.md

 Restricted to be used by Admin and Speed-rank-judge only Can add/ remove points for any user
 Effects both seasonal and universal points

 ---

+/delete @user

+Admin-only command to forcefully delete a player from the database.

+- Wipes all user data (including Rivals history, scores, etc)
+- Strips all current league roles and assigns the Casual role

+---